cloudblue/connect-workflows/listings-request/object.md

 * [Completed](s-d-completed.html)
 * [Cancelled](s-e-cancelled.html)
 ## Transitions
+Choose a transition from the provided diagram or click on any of the following contextual links to access transition information:

 * [Draft Request Creation](t-1-new-draft.html)
 * [Draft Request Removal](t-2-draft-deleted.html)
 * [Draft to Reviewing Request Convertion](t-3-draft-reviewing.html)